modelscope/FunASR/runtime/docs/SDK_advanced_guide_offline.md

 --port: the port number of the server listener.
 --wav-path: the audio input.
 Input can be a path to a wav file or a wav.scp file (a Kaldi-formatted wav list in which each line includes a wav_id followed by a tab and a wav_path).
 --is-ssl: whether to use SSL encryption.
 The default is to use SSL.
+--fst-hotword: Hotword file path, one line for each hotword(e.g.:阿里巴巴 \t 20)
---hotword: If am is hotword model, setting hotword: *.txt(one hotword perline) or hotwords seperate by space (could be: 阿里巴巴 达摩院)
+--nn-hotword: If am is hotword model, setting hotword: one hotword perline(e.g.:阿里巴巴)
 --use-itn: whether to use itn, the default value is 1 for enabling and 0 for disabling.
 ```